NatnaelA30/tinytapeout/docs/info.md

 ## How to test

-Turn some switches on or off to see which ones make the light to
+Turn some switches on or off to see which ones make the light turn on

 ## External hardware